-Week one: First hour of each class period, you will spend time in your groups free writing and briefly commenting on each others work.
+Part One: First hour of each class period, you will spend time in your groups free writing and briefly commenting on each others work.
 You should find a topic during this week, and, if possible, begin working on your 6-8 pages of free writing.

-Week two: By the end of week two, you should not only have your topic but your 6-8 pages, which I will collect on the last period of the second week.
+Part Two: Beginning of the second week, you should not only have your topic but your 6-8 pages of free writing, which I will collect on the last period of the second week.
 You will also have time to comment on each other's free writing.
 If the 6-8 pages of free writing doesn't have comments from at least two people from your group, I won't comment on your free writing.

-Week three: On the last class day, you'll bring a completed rough draft to class to be peer edited by your group.
-I would prefer you type them, but if they are hand-written, then they need to be double-spaced and at least 6-8 pages, since hand-written pages aren't as long as typed papers.
-Please make your hand writing clean and legible.
-I will collect rough drafts at the end of the period; however, I won't make comments on your rough drafts if they aren't complete (3-4 pgs.) don't have at least two sets of responses from your peer editing group and if you didn't include the 6-8 pgs. of free writing.
+Part Three: You will bring a completed rough draft to class, typed and double-spaced, to be peer edited by your group.
+I will collect rough drafts at the end of the period; however, I won't make comments on your rough drafts if they aren't completed (3-4pgs.), don't have at least two sets of responses from your peer editing group and if you didn't include the 6-8 pgs. of free writing.

-Week four: Last class day of the week, you'll hand in everything: 6-8 pgs of free writing, rough draft with your group comments, and a clean draft.
+Part Four: You will hand everything in: 6-8 pgs. of free writing, rough draft with your group comments, and a clean draft.
 If you don't turn in your clean draft on this day, I will accept it late, but if you include it in the portfolio, the paper will be penalized one letter grade.